Education Coordinator, SEE

 Bioinformatics, Website Design, Environmental Science, Microbiology

-Rachel Calder recently joined the Systems Education Experience (SEE) team at ISB as Education Coordinator.
+Rachel Calder is the Education Coordinator within the Systems Education Experience (SEE) team at ISB.
 In her role, she seeks to support equity in STEM education through collaboration between scientists, students, and educators.

 While studying at the University of Washington Bothell, Rachel researched molecular biology, genetics, microbiology, conservation biology and computational biology.
 She is fascinated with the evolution and molecular mechanisms of the microbiome.